Necessary Steps to Dissolve Your Company

 Of particular concern to the IRS, and therefore to all business owners, is the payroll tax.
 Payroll taxes that remain unpaid after a business closes are a big deal to the IRS.
-For one, Uncle Sam doesn't like to be shortchanged, and with payroll taxes, you're actually taking money out of employees' pockets.
-For these reasons, the IRS will hold owners of a business personally liable for any unpaid payroll taxes.
-This means that the IRS can go after your personal assets, such as cars and real estate, in order to fulfill your tax obligations.

 The IRS has a comprehensive checklist for business owners who are preparing to shut down.
 The checklist contains forms that must be filled out or continued to be filed as the business shuts down.
 The checklist can be found here.

 In addition to reporting to local, state, and federal tax agencies, you will need to file paperwork other local agencies to terminate business licenses or permits.
 By canceling licenses and permits, you prevent others from using your business account or name to run a business and leave you holding the bag for taxes or penalties.
 Find the agency that granted any license you may have and terminate everything.